boto/boto3/docs/source/guide/configuration.rst

     Determines when checksum validation will be performed on response payloads.
 For more information, see the ``response_checksum_validation`` configuration file section.

+``BOTOCORE_TCP_KEEPALIVE``
+    Toggles the TCP Keep-Alive socket option used when creating connections.
+    Set to ``true`` to enable TCP Keepalive with system configurations, or ``false`` to disable.
+By default, TCP Keepalive is not used when creating connections.

 Using a configuration file
 --------------------------